NearHuscarl/oxford-dictionary-api/README.md

 ### Extra Examples

-Return extra examples (not belong to particular definitons)
+Return extra examples (not belong to any particular definitons)

 ```python
 Word.extra_examples()